 It was my social worker who in the end came up with the perfect solution.
 She suggested that I put it openly on the calendar and mention that his social worker was due to have a chat with the judge that day, to see how everything was going.
 That felt reasonable; his social worker was indeed going to be there, to present the case to the district judge as well as the report that both she and my social worker were required to write.
 I liked that idea, and it seemed to work well; my son was so inoculated to endless meetings and discussions that another one just became background noise, and he seemed – outwardly, at least – to be entirely unfazed by it.
 I couldn’t dig too deeply, otherwise he would have perhaps realised that it was a bit more serious than I was letting on – why would I be so worried about how was he feeling about just another meeting?

 Time can tick by very slowly when you’re eagerly anticipating something, can’t it?
-That no-man’s land of time between receiving the letter and reaching the date is frustrating, especially when you’re holding some information from your child (you do learn to compartmentalise as a parent); the child’s social work and the parent’s social worker are both required to write reports on everything that been happening – their views on the relationship that’s been building over the past few months.
+That no-man’s land of time between receiving the letter and reaching the date is frustrating, especially when you’re holding some information from your child (you do learn to compartmentalise as a parent); the child’s social worker and the parent’s social worker are both required to write reports on everything that been happening – their views on the relationship that’s been building over the past few months.

 It’s difficult to be so … unable to do anything, and to have your family’s fate so comprehensively in another person’s hands.
 Or, as in this case, three people; our two social workers and the judge.

 Something important to note; the birth parents have a right to attend the hearing when it happens.
 You sometimes get a clear indication of whether or not this is likely to happen; some birth parents have fully accepted the situation and don’t fight the application.
-But some do fight it; they want to make use of the opportunity before them to try and prove that their circumstances have changed, that they can now look after their children.
+But some do fight it; they want to make use of the opportunity before them to try and prove that their circumstances have changed, that they can now look after the children.
 This doesn’t happen very often, and I don’t know how often it does, but adoption is taken very seriously; it’s considered to be the last resort, and only done when all other avenues have been considered.
 It’s what is in the child’s best interests, and is very rarely served – it’s believed – by the children returning to the birth parents.

 The applicant – the parent – doesn’t have to attend the hearing; the child’s social worker represents them and you during the hearing.
 I suppose you could attend if you particularly wanted to, but be sensitive to the fact that the birth parents might have decided to come.
 Personally, I didn’t have any desire to go; partly because there was a long distance involved, and partly because I didn’t want to be that person, staring desperately at the judge whilst waiting for the decision.
 It would have been made whether or not I was there, and the social worker would have told me about it afterwards in any case.